dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

 - Errors detected eagerly, with exceptions thrown before the execution of any startup hook.

--- Invalid syntax.
-This will throw an `ArgumentException` with "The syntax of the startup hook variable was invalid.".
+  - Invalid syntax throws an `ArgumentException`.

--- Partially qualified path in the startup hook.
-This will throw an `ArgumentException` with "Absolute path information is required.".
+  - Partially qualified paths in the startup hook throw an `ArgumentException`.

 - Exceptions thrown during the call to a given startup hook.
 Previous hooks may have run successfully.

--- Missing startup hook assembly.
-This will throw a `FileNotFoundException` with "Could not load file or assembly '<assemblyPath>'".
+  - Missing startup hook assemblies throw a `FileNotFoundException`.

--- Invalid startup hook assembly.
-This will throw a `BadImageFormatException` with the startup hook path on the stack trace.
+  - Invalid startup hook assemblies throw a `BadImageFormatException`.

--- Missing startup hook type.
-This will throw a `TypeLoadException` with "Could not load type '<specifiedType>' from assembly '<assemblyName>'".
+  - Missing startup hook types throw a `TypeLoadException`.

--- Missing `Initialize` method in startup hook.
-This will throw a `MissingMethodException` with "Method '<specifiedType>.Initialize' not found.".
+  - Missing `Initialize` methods in startup hooks throw a `MissingMethodException`.

--- Invalid `Initialize` method (with an incorrect signature - one that takes parameters, has a non-void return type, is not public, or is not static).
-This will throw an `ArgumentException` with "The signature of the startup hook '<specifiedType>.Initialize was invalid.
-It must be 'public static void Initialize()'.
+  - Invalid `Initialize` methods (with an incorrect signature - that take parameters, have a non-void return type, are not public, or are not static) throw an `ArgumentException`.

 ## Guidance and caveats